 Why are we doing this?

-We want to provide a practical education opportunity that links 11 to 16 year olds in secondary schools and youth groups to the history of the Longitude Prize while supporting them to develop their scientific and technological skills to enhance their learning and future STEM aspirations and prospects by taking part in a STEM challenge prize.
+We want to provide a practical education opportunity for 11 to 16-year-olds in secondary schools and youth groups.
+We’re aiming to support them to develop their scientific and technological skills to enhance their learning, future STEM aspirations and prospects by taking part in a STEM challenge prize.

 What are we doing?

-In 1714, the British Government by an act of Parliament set up the Longitude Prize to solve the problem of how sailors would know their exact coordinates at sea.
+In 1714, the British Government set up the Longitude Prize to solve the problem of how sailors would know their exact coordinates at sea.
 This was the first incentive prize of its kind.
 In 1765, a self-educated clockmaker, John Harrison, won the Longitude prize with his Chronometer.
 The solution led to massive innovation, including safer shipping, quicker trade, increased wealth and the start of globalisation (not to mention the invention of the portable timepiece).

-The Longitude Explorer Prize builds on the tradition of more than 300 years of challenges advertised to involve the widest constituency of creative thinkers, in the belief that good ideas can come from anywhere.
-Visit our Centre for Challenge Prizes.
+The Longitude Explorer Prize builds on the tradition of more than 300 years of challenges advertised to involve the widest number of creative thinkers, in the belief that good ideas can come from anywhere.
+For more information, visit our Challenge Prize Centre.